 - a.
 All work under this MOU shall be coordinated with SCAG and Sub-Recipient through the Project Managers. - b.
 For purposes of this MOU, SCAG designates the following individual(s) as its Project Manager:

-[Name]

-[Title]

-[Number]

-[Email]
+[Name] [Title] [Number] [Email]

-SCAG reserves the right to change this designation.
+SCAG reserves the right to change this designation upon written notice to Sub-Recipient.

 c.
 For purposes of this MOU, Sub-Recipient designates the following individual(s) as its Project Manager: